Bookrage001/osc/resources/docs/docs/css-tips.md

 ```

-!!! tip ""
+!!! warning ""
     Mixing Inline and Selector syntaxes doesn't work, once you use selectors, you have to use the `:host` selector to target the widget element.

 ## Extra css classes: `class`

 This non-standard css property can be used to add custom css classes to the widget element: `class: my-custom-class;`
 Multiple classes can be added (one per `class` statement).
+Custom classes are always added to the widget's root element, css selectors are ignored.

 !!! warning ""
     Using class names that are already used in the app can be hazardous.
 In order to avoid that, custom class names should be prefixed with something uncommon and preferably cool, such as `xxx-myclass` or `crispy-seitan-myclass`.